jameme123/java-finding-index-and-decompressing-string/README.md

 # java-finding-index-and-decompressing-string

-This repository includes 2 questions that I try to implement with Java language.
+This repository includes 2 questions that I tried to implement with Java language.
-Note:
 1) All program will interact with a user via console
 2) Use JDK 1.8 to execute program